 Once you have your first terminal window to the Unix server...

-In the new white window, you can begin to issue Unix commands.
+In the new white window, you can begin to issue Unix commands that will open a graphical version of the software on your local computer.
 Here are some examples:

-The emacs command runs the editor, the gnome-terminal command opens an extra terminal window, xeyes is a cool little graphical application, and ls lists the files in your directory.
+The emacs command runs the editor, matlab is a data analysis program, xeyes is a cool little graphical application, and the gnome-terminal command opens an extra terminal window.
 The ampersand tells the terminal window that you would like to run the program "in the background," meaning that you can immediately issue more commands in the terminal window.

 You can work on the client machine, too.

 It's possible, of course, to switch between running Unix programs and using applications directly on your client machine.
 If you happen to close all of your terminal windows to your Unix machine, you can create a new terminal connection without closing and reopening the X windows application.
-See the Mac or Windows pages for more information.
+See the Mac page for more information.

 When you're done with your Unix session...